terraref/documentation/existing_data_standards.md

 This page summarizes existing standards, conventions, controlled vocabularies, and ontologies used for the representation of crop physiological traits, agronomic metadata, sensor output, genomics, and other inforamtion related to the TERRA-REF project.

-# Metadata standards
+## Metadata standards

 ### International Consortium for Agricultural Systems Applications (ICASA)

 The ICASA Version 2.0 data standard defines an abstract model and data dictionary for the representation of agricultural field expirements.
 ICASA is explicitly designed to support implementations in a variety of formats, including plain text, spreadsheets or structured formats.
 It is important to note that ICASA is both the data dictionary and a format used to describe experiments.

-More recently, the AgMIP project has developed a [JSON-based format](http://research.agmip.org/display/dev/JSON+Data+Objects) for use with the AgMIP Crop Experiment (ACE) database and API.
+The Agricultural Model Intercomparison Project ([AgMIP](http://www.agmip.org/)) project has developed a [JSON-based format](http://research.agmip.org/display/dev/JSON+Data+Objects) for use with the AgMIP Crop Experiment (ACE) database and API.

 Currently, the ICASA data dictionary is represented as a [Google Spreadsheet](http://research.agmip.org/display/dev/ICASA+Master+Variable+List) and is not suitable for linked-data applications.
-However, it may be possible to render ICASA in RDF for the TERRA-REF project with minimal effort.
-This would allow TERRA-REF to produce data that leverages the ICASA vocabulary as well as other external or custom vocabularies in a single metadata format.
+The next step is to render ICASA in RDF for the TERRA-REF project.
+This will allow TERRA-REF to produce data that leverages the ICASA vocabulary as well as other external or custom vocabularies in a single metadata format.

 The ICASA data dictionary is also being mapped to various ontologies as part of the [Agronomy Ontology](http://www.obofoundry.org/ontology/agro.html) project.
 With this, it may be possible in the future to represent ICASA concepts using formal ontologies or to create mappings/crosswalks between them.

 See also:
 <small>